-Prerequisites: Major prerequisite courses; a minimum-combined 3.0 biology GPA; permission of biological science faculty member; permission of the Undergraduate Advising Office
+Prerequisites: Major prerequisite courses; a minimum-combined 3.0 biology GPA; permission of

 Typical Format: Varies with instructor

 Lab Topic: DIS offers a unique opportunity for undergraduates to perform research at the undergraduate level.
 Students perform special supervised study or research in the area of the faculty member's research area.